GabeGustafson/functional-interpreter/README.md

 # Functional Interpreter

-This library supports the interpreting of **imperative** statements using strictly **functional** techniques.
+A library that supports the interpreting of **imperative** statements using strictly **functional** techniques.

 These statements can be composed to create basic programs with changing state.